crontab/RollingView/README.md

 And finally, RollingView is incredibly easy to use: you just need to implement two delegate methods to make it work:

 * `rollingView(_:reuseCell:forIndex:)` - modify the supplied cell object to be shown at a given index.
 Note that indices can be negative for content added upward.
-* `rollingView(_:reached:completion:)` - try to load more data and create cells accordingly, possibly asynchronously. `completion` takes a boolean parameter that indicates whether more attempt should be made for a given `edge` in the future.
+* `rollingView(_:reached:completion:)` - optional; try to load more data and create cells accordingly, possibly asynchronously. `completion` takes a boolean parameter that indicates whether more attempts should be made for a given `edge` in the future.

 And use the following public methods to add content:

 * `register(cellClass:create:)` - register a cell class and its factory method `create()`; this should be called only once per each cell class.
-* `addCells(edge:cellClass:count:)` - add content upward or downward, given a cell class and a number of cells to add.
+* `addCells(edge:cellClass:count:animated:)` - add content upward or downward, given a cell class and a number of cells to add.
 Your implementation of `rollingView(_:reuseCell:forIndex:)` will be called for setting up actual content in the cells.

 The rest of the public methods and properties are documented in the source file [RollingView.swift](https://github.com/crontab/RollingView/blob/master/RollingView/RollingView.swift) .